fbricon/mvn-cache-test/README.md

 ## Getting started
 - After cloning this repository, open a terminal
-- execute [`./startRemoteCacheServer.sh`](./startRemoteCacheServer.sh) if you're Mac or Linux.
+- execute [`./startRemoteCacheServer.sh`](./startRemoteCacheServer.sh) if you're on Mac or Linux.
 You can look for the equivalent command for Windows.
 This will start a [WebDAV server on NGinX](https://hub.docker.com/r/xama/nginx-webdav), running in a Docker container.
 The username/password are `admin`/`admin`, the server working directory will be `./remote-cache`, under this project (already primed with the `maven` collection -i.e. subdirectory).
 See the [.mvn/maven-build-cache-config.xml](.mvn/maven-build-cache-config.xml) configuration. *You  absolutely need an existing collection in the cache volume, that matches the remote cache url.*

 - execute the `./mvnw verify --settings=settings.xml` command.
 The [settings.xml](settings.xml) file contains the credentials to the NGinX server, matching the server id in [.mvn/maven-build-cache-config.xml](.mvn/maven-build-cache-config.xml).